teach-afp/www/input/lecture4.md

     where f Nothing  = return ()
           f (Just c) = putC c ```

-  To run it, we need to give it an input when executing it
+  To run it, we need to give it an input

   ```haskell
   run echo "a"